These content marketing tips have helped us grow our clients’ traffic values by over $85 million — every year.

 Embroker does a great job of this, like in the example below.

-14. Use Hybrid Titles For a High CTR
+14. Use Hybrid Titles for a High CTR

 When it comes to writing title tags, how do you balance keyword placement with attention-grabbing copy?
 While it may seem crucial for SEO to include your target keyword at the beginning of your title tag — think again.